Winter Hospitality work in The Rockies

 NB: Benefits are correct at time of writing.

 Mt.
 Norquay is located just 10 minutes shuttle ride from Banff town and is a great resort to have on your doorstep.
-There is an average of 300cm of snow each year.
-The mountain has 38 runs spread over 190 acres.
+The mountain has 38 runs spread over 190 acres and enjoys an average of 300cm of snow each year.
 Check out the Mount Norquay Trail Map.

 If you would rather a ski pass that covers a wider area, we can give you a credit towards other passes instead of the Norquay pass.